 If you’ve been consistently promoted in your career… or you’re always the person that key accounts request when they call, there’s a reason.

-Stop to think about why your past 2 or 3 employers hired you, and why you continued to stay on in the company.
+Stop to think about why past employers hired you, and why you continued to stay on in the company.
 There’s a message behind it, and it’s one you’ll want to get out of your head and onto the page.

 It’s up to YOU to articulate the ROI you deliver and “brand” it in a way employers understand.
 Start by answering these questions: